vamsidarbhamulla/serenity-cucumber-bdd-screenplay/README.md

     mvn jetty:run

 This will bring a new server up with the test results report.
-You can access it from [http://localhost:9999] The server will start up after first few requests , so expect a 404 for the initial 4-5 requests.
+You can access the reports from [Serenity-Reports](http://localhost:9999) link.

+General Note : The server will start up after first few requests , so expect a 404 for the initial 4-5 requests.
-## Running the Project Using Docker
-The docker images use chrome browser and run in headless mode.
-The Default Docker image use selenium-standalone-chrome container that run tests against selenium-server using a chrome browser.

-Open a command window and run:

-    cd .docker
-    docker-compose up --build

-### If you prefer to run the tests against chrome driver docker image

-Open a command window and run:

-    cd .docker
-    docker-compose -f chrome_tests.yml up --build

-Currently each commit on every branch of this repository that is pushed to github will be tested with the above image for all tests in circle ci.
-The status of latest build on master is available on beginning of this doc.

 ## Licensing

 This distribution, as a whole, is licensed under the terms of the Apache License, Version 2.0